brimdata/zq/README.md

 ### SuperDB Desktop - Coming Soon

-[SuperDB Desktop](https://github.com/brimdata/zui) is an Electron-based desktop app to explore, query, and shape data in SuperDB data lake.
+[SuperDB Desktop](https://github.com/brimdata/zui) is an Electron-based desktop app to explore, query, and shape data in a SuperDB data lake.
 It combines a search experience with a SQL query and has some really slick design for dealing with complex and large JSON data.